HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Documentation/Authorization/Authorization.md

 var client = new IntelliDivideClient(subscriptionId, authorizationKey);
 ```

-Both can be obtained by following these steps:
+Both can be obtained by subscription administratos following these steps:

 - Log in to your Tapio account at https://my.tapio.one.